 Ballet dancers have a range of career paths, from traditional roles within ballet companies to alternative opportunities in other industries and the broader performing arts.
 Typical roles within dance companies include corps de ballet, soloist, and principal ballet dancer jobs, each with varying responsibilities and salary ranges.
 Senior and principal dancers enjoy higher pay scales than their less experienced counterparts.

-Beyond traditional company roles, many dancers find fulfilling careers in teaching, choreographing, and performing arts like acting.
+Beyond traditional company roles, many dancers find fulfilling careers in teaching, choreographing, and performing arts, such as acting.
 These alternative paths can provide more stable and diverse income sources, allowing dancers to leverage their skills in different contexts.

 Traditional Company Roles

-Within ballet companies, traditional roles such as corps de ballet and principal dancers are crucial to the overall structure and performance dynamics.
+Traditional roles within ballet companies, such as corps de ballet and principal dancers, are crucial to the overall structure and performance dynamics.
 Corps de ballet dancers perform in larger groups, contributing to the ensemble’s visual impact.
 In contrast, principal dancers take on leading roles, often commanding higher salaries due to their prominence and responsibilities.

 These roles not only define the performance structure of dance but also significantly influence the salary ranges for dancers.
 Aspiring ballet dancers should focus on gaining performance experience, as participation in freelance and stage shows can help build a professional reputation.
 This experience is essential for advancing to higher-paying roles within a ballet company.